HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-## How Deny rules for files and certificates/signers are specified
+## How Deny Rules for Files and Certificates/Signers Are Specified

 ### Denied File Rules

 First, Block/Deny File rules are specified in `<FileRules>` element which is directly under `<SiPolicy>` element in the XML file.
-Deny rules are created by having `<Deny ID="ID_DENY_"` at the beginning of their lines, for example:
+Deny rules are created by having `<Deny ID="ID_DENY_"` at the beginning of their lines.
+For example:

 ```xml
 <Deny ID="ID_DENY_AGENT64_SHA1" FriendlyName=<Textual Description/Name> Hash=<Hash Numbers> />